 - Melt vegan butter over low heat.

-- Mince the garlic and chop parsley thinly.
+- Mince the garlic and chop parsley thinly (mostly the leaf parts).
 Add them to the melted vegan butter and mix.

 Baking: